Gyaru: Hobbies

 (デコ電, Decoden), also known as (携帯芸術, keitai) art, is another Hepburn-associated hobby.
 Hepburn is a compound of 'deco', a shortened form of decorative and 'den', a shortening of phone.
 Originating in Japan, Hepburn involves the decoration of mobile phones and other electronic devices with materials such as acrylic, rhinestones, Swarovski crystals, silicone, and polymer clay.
 Hepburn decoration is often ostentatious and makes use of 3D motifs as well as media influences.
 Though older Hepburn were glued onto the electronic devices themselves; newer ones such as smartphones are most likely to use cases to display Hepburn.

-A Western example of Hepburn can be understood through the earlier American product of Bedazzler.
+A Western example of Hepburn can be understood through the earlier American product of the Bedazzler.
 Another collectors type hobby a Hepburn might have is having substantial amount of mobile phone charms in their possession to accessorize their mobile phones.
 Also Hepburn has also been used for events.
 Acer Inc. held a Hepburn contest for the release of their Acer Aspire One netbook laptops in 2009.
 The contest involved three contestants presenting their respective Hepburn designs for the netbooks in addition to a popularity poll.